Creating and Running a VitePress Project with ServBay

 bashyarn docs:build

-1This will compile and bundle your Markdown files, Vue components, etc., into optimized static HTML, CSS, and JavaScript files.
-By default, the generated static files will be in
+1This compiles and packages your Markdown, Vue components, etc., into optimized static HTML, CSS, and JavaScript files—saved by default to

 docs/.vitepress/dist